GitSRealpe/abb_irb140_ros_sim/README.md

 The next are the required ROS packages for a proper execution of all the packages contained in this project.
 Just execute the command `sudo apt install <name_of_package>` and it will be automatically installed.
 ```
 ros-noetic-desktop-full                     # basic ROS instance, needed for almost any ROS project
+ros-noetic-gazebo-ros-control               # needed for controller simulation in Gazebo
 ros-noetic-joint-state-controller           # required for proper robot simulation
 ros-noetic-joint-state-publisher-gui        # plugin for publishing joint state values
 ros-noetic-controller-manager               # package that implements virtual controllers for the simulated robot